FabrizioSandri/data-mining-project/README.md

 Here a descriprion of what each option returns:

+1. Return the complete Utility Matrix by using the Hybrid recommendation system that we propose; it uses LSH first to find candidate pairs, then apply Collaborative Filtering approach, then the retrived results are used as input for the Content-Based approach.

+2. Return the complete Utility Matrix by using LSH and the Collaborative Filtering approach, this run only the first part of the Hybrid Recommendation System.

+3. Compare the performance between the algorithm if it uses LSH or if it doesn't

+4. This evaluate the accuracy of the algorithms by comparing the RMSE and the MAE of the outcomes. **USE IT CAREFULLY, it takes few hours to complete alle the evaluations.** It runs 3 types of algorithms which are:
+    * Collaborative filtering with LSH(LSH + CF)
+    * Hybrid recommendation system with LSH(LSH + CF + content based)
+    * random ratings prediction
+5. This return the perfomance measures in term of time and error rate by increasing at each step the signature matrix size
+6. This return the perfomance measures in term of time and error rate by increasing at each step the number of rows in each band of LSH

+## Algorithm description and evaluation
+The entire descriprion of the algorithm is reported in the paper **HERE ADD DOCUMENTATION FOLDER** explaing the procedure and the development of the algorithm.
+In the aforementioned paper are described also the tests and the performance evaluations.

 ## How to generate new datasets
 To generate new dataset and new utility matrix, it is necessary to run the `dataGenerator.py` script.
 Further informations about the Dataset and how to generate new dataset are in the README.md inside the **[Dataset](https://github.com/FabrizioSandri/data-mining-project/tree/main/Dataset)** folder
 ## Dataset generator description